coala/coala-bears/README.rst

 |Stable|

-To install the latest development version run:
+To install the latest development version, run:

 .. code-block:: bash